8 Best Apps for Traveling in Vietnam

 You can also use the app to scan Vietnamese writing and get a live translation on-screen.
 I sometimes do this in grocery stores when looking at strange or unknown food products.

-Since the Google Translate app is free, it’s a no-brainer to download and use it in Vietnam.
+Since the Google Translate app is free, it’s a no-brainer to download and use when traveling in Vietnam.

 Download Google Translate: Apple / Android